 Following the terrorist attacks in Paris on Friday night, the majority of the world recoiled in horror.
-But individuals active within Gamergate – either a movement dedicated to harassing women and what the group calls Social Justice Warriors (SJWs) in the games industry and/or campaigning for better transparency and ethical standards within the media, depending on who you ask – had a different reaction.
+But individuals active within Gamergate—either a movement dedicated to harassing women and what the group calls "social justice warriors" (SJWs) in the video game industry, and/or campaigning for better transparency and ethical standards within the media, depending on who you ask—had a different reaction.
 They used this tragedy to present a Gamergate critic, Canadian journalist Veerender Jubbal, as one of the Paris terrorists.

-Mr Jubbal is a fierce critic of Gamergate, regularly using Twitter to express his opinions, who became a target for the group's more aggressive members after starting the hashtag #stopgamergate2014.
-He's also an advocate for equal rights and a Sikh – which has led to the suggestion by some Gamergater supporters that Mr Jubbal is a terrorist, their reasoning based on a deliberately moronic conflation of Sikhism and Islam.
-This kind of "joke" hints at the deep-seated racism that can be seen in tweets from explicitly pro-Gamergate accounts towards Mr Jubbal (content warning: examples here and here).
+Jubbal a fierce critic of Gamergate who regularly uses Twitter to express his opinions, became a target for the group's more aggressive members after starting the hashtag #stopgamergate2014.
+He's also an advocate for equal rights and a Sikh—which has led to the suggestion by some Gamergater supporters that Jubbal is a terrorist, their reasoning based on a deliberately moronic conflation of Sikhism and Islam.
+This kind of "joke" hints at the deep-seated racism that can be seen in tweets from explicitly pro-Gamergate accounts towards Jubbal (content warning: examples here and here).

-The original image, a bathroom selfie photographed using an iPad, was posted on August 4th 2015 by Mr Jubbal.
-The image was tweeted by blacktric seven days later and, following a conversation that can be seen above, a version altered by user @turd_wartsniff (hereafter TW) appeared on August 12th.
-TW's doctored image changes the iPad to a Koran, adds a suicide vest to Mr Jubbal's waist, and other minor alterations were later made.
-The original, the repost/discussion and blacktric's tweet following the Paris attacks are shown above.
+The original image, a bathroom selfie photographed using an iPad, was posted on August 4, 2015, by Jubbal.
+The image was tweeted by blacktric seven days later and, following a conversation that can be seen above, a version altered by user @turd_wartsniff (hereafter TW) appeared on August 12.
+TW's doctored image changes the iPad to a Koran and adds a suicide vest to Jubbal's waist (other minor alterations were later made).
+The original, the repost/discussion, and blacktric's tweet following the Paris attacks are shown above.

 The fake image, thus disseminated, was picked up by media outlets worldwide in the wake of the Paris attacks, including Sky Italy and Spain's La Razón newspaper.
-The latter published Mr Jubbal's face on its front page, calling him "one of the terrorists".
-Though La Razón has retracted its allegation, the damage is done: in just a few hours Mr Jubbal went from being an unknown to the face of the Paris attacks.
+The latter published Jubbal's face on its front page, calling him "one of the terrorists."
+Though La Razón has retracted its allegation, the damage was done: In just a few hours Jubbal went from being unknown to the face of the Paris attacks.

-But to those familiar with Gamergate's worst actions, the photo doctoring will come as no surprise.
-Select members of this group exemplify many of the problems the authorities face in dealing with online harassment.
-Gamergate as a whole is decentralised, largely composed of anonymous individuals but capable of bringing an enormous amount of manpower to bear on those it declares "enemies".
-Members of the group have denied any connection between Gamergate and the Photoshopped picture of Mr Jubbal, but we can prove the link.
+But to those familiar with Gamergate's worst actions, the photo-doctoring will come as no surprise.
+Some of the group's associates exemplify many of the problems the authorities face in dealing with online harassment.
+Gamergate as a whole is decentralized, largely composed of anonymous individuals, but capable of bringing an enormous amount of manpower to bear on those it declares "enemies."
+Members of the group have denied any connection between Gamergate and the photoshopped picture of Jubbal, but we can prove the link.

 TW is also responsible for a series of images, Photoshopped and otherwise, attacking Gamergate opponents.
-Among this individual's favourite targets are Arthur Chu, Anita Sarkeesian and Zoë Quinn – all of whom have spoken out against Gamergate harassment.
+Among this individual's favorite targets are Arthur Chu, Anita Sarkeesian, and Zoë Quinn—all of whom have spoken out against Gamergate harassment.
+(Quinn has contributed to VICE.)
 The account also posted images containing the Gamergate logo, a purple and green "GG" badge, and the Gamergate cartoon character Vivian James.
 Examples of tweets attacking Anita Sarkeesian and indie developer Brianna Wu are below:

 (*This comment was deleted by KIA moderators after this article was published.
 It is archived here.)

-Before deletion, blacktric's twitter account also featured the post, "GamerGate is the greatest thing that's ever happened to both gaming and journalism."
-It is not hard to find further evidence of his affiliations – just Google "Gamergate" and "blacktric" together.
-With assistance from an anonymous source, we've identified the individual behind this account as a 24-year-old man from Turkey, and this information has been passed both to Mr Jubbal and the relevant authorities.
+Before deletion, blacktric's Twitter account also featured the post, "GamerGate is the greatest thing that's ever happened to both gaming and journalism."
+It is not hard to find further evidence of his affiliations—just google "Gamergate" and "blacktric" together.
+With assistance from an anonymous source, we've identified the individual behind this account as a 24-year-old man from Turkey, and this information has been passed both to Jubbal and the relevant authorities.

 The full consequences of the fake image are yet to be seen, but we can include among them wasting French police time in the aftermath of the most serious terrorist attack in the country's history.
-Mr Jubbal will for the rest of his life be in danger of mistaken identity, and faces the possibility of misguided revenge attacks.
-And of course ISIS, that most social media-savvy of groups, must be delighted that Gamergate is sowing confusion around who its members are.
+Jubbal will for the rest of his life be in danger of mistaken identity, and faces the possibility of misguided revenge attacks.
+And of course the Islamic State, that most social media-savvy of groups, must be delighted that Gamergate is sowing confusion around who its members are.

 Make your own call on the motivations behind those questions or, better yet, consider them in the context of the Breitbart article's headline and tone: "Media fooled by deplorable, irresponsible, absolutely not funny trolling of Gamergate critic."
 Posters on KIA reacted with depressing eye-for-an-eye reductivism: "When you've been calling other people terrorists for over a year, can you really complain when someone calls you a terrorist?"

-Further to this, Gamergate supporters reposted the image on Twitter, while others added to the confusion by faking tweets from Mr Jubbal, such as this:
+Gamergate supporters reposted the image on Twitter, while others added to the confusion by faking tweets from Jubbal, such as this:

-Whatever the outcome may be, this situation serves as an object lesson in the tactics of select participants in groups such as Gamergate – in this case outright denial and hurried deletion of proof, followed by the counter-claim that Gamergate is actually helping Mr Jubbal by flagging the image as fake, after the damage had been done.
+Whatever the outcome may be, this situation serves as a lesson in the tactics of select participants in groups such as Gamergate—in this case outright denial and hurried deletion of proof, followed by the counter-claim that Gamergate is actually helping Jubbal by flagging the image as fake, after the damage had been done.

-For all its ethical crusading, Gamergate is labelled a hate group for very clear reasons, with members previously pulled up for posts full of misogyny, racism, anti-Semitism and transphobia.
-It has savagely attacked its targets, with Mr Jubbal just the latest victim, and justifies this by saying their victims bring it on themselves.
+For all its ethical crusading, Gamergate is labeled a hate group my many for very clear reasons, with members previously called out for posts full of misogyny, racism, anti-Semitism, and transphobia.
+It has savagely attacked its targets—Jubbal is merely the latest victim—and justifies this by saying their victims bring it on themselves.
 "This is poetic justice, he contributed to his own misery," reads a typical post from KIA user gtt443.

 But perhaps linking an innocent man with one of the most despicable terror attacks on European soil, within hours of it happening, will be what brings Gamergate to an end.
-Mr Jubbal is currently safe and well at home in Canada, and intends to sue those responsible.
-He has released a statement on the Photoshopping incident (read it in full here), which includes the following words:
+Jubbal is currently safe and well at home in Canada, intends to sue those responsible.
+He has released a statement on the photoshopping incident (read it in full here), which includes the following words: